Kirazuto7/LanguageLearning/backend/src/main/java/com/example/language_learning/storybook/SPECIFICATION.md

 The end-to-end generation of a new `ShortStory` follows a multi-step, multi-prompt process.

-1.  **Initiation:** The user, viewing a specific `Storybook` (e.g., "Beginner Korean"), provides either a **Topic** or selects a **Genre**.
+1.  **Initiation:** The user, viewing a specific `Storybook`, provides either a **Topic** or selects a **Genre**.
-2.  **Title Generation (1 Prompt):** The backend sends a prompt to the LLM to generate a `title` and `nativeTitle` for the new `ShortStory`.
+2.  **Title Generation (1 Prompt):** The backend sends a prompt to the LLM to generate a `title` and `nativeTitle`.
-3.  **Page & Vocabulary Generation (Multiple Prompts):** The backend loops, generating the `content` and `vocabulary` for a batch of pages at a time (e.g., 4 pages per prompt).
+3.  **Page & Vocabulary Generation (Multiple Prompts):** The backend generates the `content`, `englishSummary`, and `vocabulary` for a batch of pages at a time.
+4.  **(Future) Image Generation:** For each content page generated, the backend will:
+    a.
+Send the `englishSummary` to a dedicated Image Generation model.
+    b.
+Receive the raw image data.
+    c.
+Use the `ImageStorageService` to upload the image to the storage provider (MinIO in development).
+    d.
+Receive the public URL of the uploaded image.
-4.  **Assembly:** The backend service receives the JSON response.
-It aggregates the vocabulary from all pages (removing duplicates) and assembles the title, content pages, and a final vocabulary page into a complete `ShortStory` entity.
-This new `ShortStory` is then associated with its parent `Storybook` and saved.
+5.  **Assembly:** The backend service assembles the `ShortStory`.
+It aggregates vocabulary (removing duplicates), saves the `imageUrl` to each `StoryPage`, and associates everything with the parent `Storybook` before saving to the database.

-**(Future) 5.
-Image Generation:** For each content page, a separate prompt will be sent to an Image Generation model to create an illustration.

 ---

-## 4. Prompt Examples & Test Results
+## 4. Image Storage Strategy

-This section contains successful AI responses from the design and testing phase, demonstrating the two primary generation paths.
+To handle image storage in a scalable and professional manner, the application will not store image files directly in the database or project directory.

 ### 4.1.
+Development Environment

+-   **Technology:** A **MinIO** Docker container will be used.
+MinIO is an S3-compatible object storage server that runs locally.
+-   **Workflow:** The backend's `ImageStorageService` will be configured to point to the local MinIO container.
+-   **Data Synchronization:** To ensure a clean state and prevent orphaned images, the MinIO storage volume will be destroyed along with the database volume when running `docker-compose down -v`.
+This provides a perfectly ephemeral development environment.

+### 4.2.
+Production Environment (Future)

+-   **Technology:** A cloud-based object storage service like **AWS S3** or **Cloudinary** will be used.
+-   **Workflow:** The `ImageStorageService` implementation will be switched to use the production provider's SDK and credentials.
+No application code changes will be required.
+-   **Lifecycle Management:** A cleanup mechanism (e.g., using JPA event listeners or a scheduled job) will be implemented to delete images from cloud storage when their corresponding `StoryPage` is deleted from the database.

+---

+## 5. Prompt Examples & Test Results

+This section contains successful AI responses from the design and testing phase.

+### 5.1.
 User-Provided Topic Example (Combined Content & Vocabulary)

 This test proves that the AI can generate both story content and relevant vocabulary in a single, structured JSON response.